NikaYz/Car-Rental-System/README.md

 - **Admin**: View all rental records, add/delete employees, manage drivers and cars, and control car rentals.
 - **User**: Book a car rental and view their rental records.

+Kindly check the Mutation_testing_Report.pdf for mutation testing related details of the project

 ## Features

 - **Admin**: